LED Lighting for Adult Living Facilities

 - Substantial reduction in energy costs – WalaLights can save facilities up to 85% of energy costs as compared to other types of nursing home lighting.
 Additionally, the lower wattage reduces load on air conditioning systems, further diminishing utility costs.

 - Drastic reduction in maintenance and replacement costs – Since WalaLights last 100,000 hours or up to 20 years, they virtually eliminate the need for lighting maintenance or replacement.
 This can dramatically increase cost savings far beyond what is recouped in energy cost savings alone.

 - Short payback period – Many adult living facilities keep lighting on for 24 hours/day for operational and safety reasons, resulting in a very short payback period (as short as eight months).
 With a lifespan of up to 20 years, each WalaLight can therefore result in huge cost savings that reach hundreds of thousands or even millions of dollars.

-- Replace any type of light – WalaLight LED lighting is the perfect replacement for fluorescent lights, fluorescent tubes, high hats, down lights or can lights.
+- Replace any type of light – WalaLight residential LED lighting systems are the perfect replacement for fluorescent lights, fluorescent tubes, high hats, down lights or can lights.
 The LED lights can be recessed, flush-mounted or suspended on ceilings or walls.
 Virtually any type of commercial lighting system can be replaced by an energy-efficient and cost-saving WalaLight system.